isaacbilsel/Curling-CS6511/README.md

 The action space is the throw parameters: angle, velocity, spin, each of which are real numbers.
 Each above variable has an uncertainty/throw error e.

+## Transitions
+The transitions are determined by the physics simulator.
+It includes trajectory, curl, and collisions.

+## Observation
+The state space is fully observable.
+The agent can see or have information about the complete board, stones and their positions before start of every turn.

 ## Agent

 We use a Monte Carlo Tree Search (MCTS) to determine the optimal action based on the game state.
 See agent/heuristic_biased_MCTS.py.
 The agent searches over throw parameters `(sqrt_velocity, angle, spin)` and returns a `StoneThrow` for the current player.
 Each MCTS iteration runs: Selection, Expansion, Rollout, and Backpropagation.
 Selection uses the standard upper confidence bound tree (UCT) formula: